Politics of Svalbard: Governor

 The Governor of Svalbard (Sysselmesteren) is the principal representative of the Government of Norway in Svalbard.
 The institution is located in Longyearbyen and has since 2021 been led by Governor Lars Fause.
 The institution's main responsibilities are implementing Norwegian policies, safeguarding Norwegian rights and obligations and representing Svalbard in relation to central authorities.
 Specifically, the governor acts as chief of police, holds the authority of a county governor and enacts family law.
 The institution has 30 employees and is subordinate to the Ministry of Justice and Public Security.

 Svalbard is a police district of the Norwegian Police Service, with the governor having the responsibilities of both sheriff and chief of police.
 This includes security; law and order enforcement, including traffic controls; case investigation; and preventative systems.
 The governor is responsible for search and rescue and is head of the local rescue station and subordinate of the Joint Rescue Coordination Centre of Northern Norway in Bodø.
 The institution is also responsible for issuing of driver's licences, vehicle registration, passports and firearms licenses.
 The governor and his deputy represent the public prosecutors.

 The governor is also responsible for environmental protection, including nature supervision, environmental monitoring, species management, management of cultural heritage sites, administration of tourism and travel, oil spill contingency and safeguarding of the environment.
 The agency maintains two helicopters, a Eurocopter AS332 Super Puma and a Eurocopter AS365 Dauphin, the inspection vessel Nordsyssel as well as lighter equipment such as snowmobiles, cars and boats.
 The governor's jurisdiction applies to all land and the territorial waters up to 12 NM from land.

 Longyearbyen Community Council

 Longyearbyen Community Council is the only elected local government in the archipelago and has many of the same responsibilities of a municipality.
 It is organized with a fifteen-member council which since 2011 has been led by Mayor Christin Kristoffersen of the Labour Party.
 The council's main responsibilities are infrastructure and utilities, including power, land-use and community planning, education from kindergarten to upper secondary level and child welfare.
 It operates three kindergartens in addition to the 13-grade Longyearbyen School.
 However, unlike mainland municipalities, the healthcare services are provided by the state through Longyearbyen Hospital, a clinic operated by the University Hospital of North Norway.
 No care or nursing services and welfare payments are available.
 Norwegian residents retain pension and medical rights through their mainland municipalities.

+Foreign nationals residing in Svalbard were eligible to vote in local elections in the past, but this right was taken away in 2022.